 Printers are an essential piece of equipment for almost every company.
 A modern printer can print everything from simple letters to brochures, flyers and now - with the emergence of 3D printers - solid objects such as prototypes.
 A scanner works like a photocopier, but the image is loaded straight into a computer or smartphone.
+Scanners have increasingly been replaced by apps which utilise the camera function on your smartphone.

 Finding the right printer